 2. Bacterial meningitis

-Bacterial meningitis is less common than viral meningitis, but is the most fatal.
+Bacterial meningitis is less common than viral meningitis, but is more severe and disabling.
 Severe infection leads to death within hours, and brain damage is common among those whose survive.
 The most common bacteria that cause bacterial meningitis are (2):

 - Streptococcus pneumoniae (pneumonia bacteria)